avantrec/avantrec.github.io/sonoplus-faq/index.md

 SonoPlus configures AirConnect to exclude any newer Sonos players that already support AirPlay 2, to avoid any duplication of speakers in the AirPlay menus.

+Avantrec contributes to AirConnect's development by submitting code improvements, suggesting feature enhancements, and reporting defects.
+We also independently test every new AirConnect release before making it available on SonoPlus.

 ## How's the sound quality?

 It's excellent: AirPlay sends audio to SonoPlus in lossless ALAC format, and SonoPlus converts that into lossless FLAC format for playback by Sonos, with no reduction in quality.
 Hence, the audio quality is as good as the original source, up to and including lossless CD quality.